vatatav/roo_code_LLM_universe-python_workspace/history/progress/user_profile_for_llm_assistance.md

 *   (20250610) The user has exceptionally high standards for procedural adherence and factual accuracy.
 There is zero tolerance for an LLM that misrepresents the content of project files.
 When an error occurs, the user expects a direct admission of fault and immediate, precise correction.

 *   (20250613) The user has a very low tolerance for conceptual misunderstandings.
 An LLM's failure to correctly integrate a core logical rule after it has been discussed is grounds for session termination.

+*   (20250616) The user is highly effective at guiding the design process and has a very low tolerance for procedural errors or LLM failures related to context tracking and precise file modification.
+The LLM must be able to follow multi-step interaction protocols (e.g., "plan first, then execute") reliably and consistently.